Water supply and sanitation in sub-Saharan Africa: Surface water

 World Health Organisation (WHO) in 2015 reported that about 159 million people fetched untreated surface water from lakes, ponds, rivers and streams globally.
 Surface water sources in Africa are sometimes highly polluted.
-Factors such as sewage discharges, oil pollution, industrial factors etc. For example, in a study conducted in Nigeria major pollutants were found within the surrounding water including agrochemical runoff, urban waste, and industrial effluents.
+Factors such as sewage discharges, oil pollution, industrial factors, etc. For example, in a study conducted in Nigeria, major pollutants were found within the surrounding water, including agrochemical runoff, urban waste, and industrial effluents.
 In another case study conducted in Madagascar, Uganda, and Rwanda, researchers found that there were key contaminants polluting the bodies of water across all regions.
-These pollutants included E. Coli, Nitrates, and Heavy Metals.
+These pollutants included E. coli, nitrates, and heavy metals.
 All of these contaminants found in the water created big concerns with the water safety for the people living in these areas.

+Harvested rainwater is a minor source of water for many households, but its availability is unreliable because it depends on rainfall patterns.
+Although rainwater is relatively pure when it falls, it can become contaminated by dust, debris, animal droppings, and pollutants during collection and storage, so treatment may be required before drinking.

 Impacts of climate change

 The effects of climate change on the water cycle will have repercussions on the availability of water resources for human uses in Africa.
 For example, there will be changes to precipitation patterns, i.e. how much rain falls when and where.

-Climate change is expected to amplify existing stress on water availability in Africa, however this impact is likely to modest compared to drivers such as population growth, urbanization, agricultural growth and land-use change.
+Climate change is expected to amplify existing stress on water availability in Africa, however this impact is likely to be modest compared to drivers such as population growth, urbanization, agricultural growth and land-use change.
 While multiple factors will impact water availability in Africa, climate change will contribute to water shortages in North Africa and Southern Africa.
-In North Africa, climate change may account for 22% of total water shortage in the region.
+In North Africa, climate change may account for 22% of the total water shortage in the region.
 Climate change as well as socio-economic drivers are also expected to intensify water scarcity in Southern Africa as increasing temperatures and variable rainfall lead to reduced streamflows in rivers across the region.
-Climate change is also likely to result in increased hydrological extremes, such as droughts which are expected to last longer and happen more often in Southern Africa, placing considerable stress on water supply.
+Climate change is also likely to result in increased hydrological extremes, such as droughts, which are expected to last longer and happen more often in Southern Africa, placing considerable stress on water supply.

 In East Africa changes in water resources are uncertain, as climate models in the region predict either increases or decreases in total rainfall over the region.
 Increasing temperature may increase evaporation and lead to shrinking glaciers and ice cover, which may place strain on water resource.
 However future projects indicate an increase in the intensity of rainfall which is likely to result in increased streamflows in regions such as the Lake Victoria Basin.